Technical Director and Scene Shop Supervisor

 - Master carpentry and rigging skills

-- Demonstrated proficiency with CAD drafting and other design software
+- Demonstrated proficiency with CAD drafting or other design software

 - Basic welding skills